Hairer-Quastel universality in non-stationarity via energy solution theory: Relative Entropy

 \section{Relative Entropy}

-\begin{definition} \fsp Provided any complete separable metric space $\mathscr{S}$ and any two probability measures $\mathbf{P}(1)$ and $\mathbf{P}(2)$, the relative entropy of $\mathbf{P}(1)$ with respect to $\mathbf{P}(2)$ is equal to $\infty$ if $\mathbf{P}(1)$ is not absolutely continuous with respect to $\mathbf{P}(2)$, and if it is (so that $\mathbf{P}(1)\ll\mathbf{P}(2)$), it is the following in which $\mathbf{R}(1,2)$ is the Radon-Nikodym derivative of $\mathbf{P}(1)$ with respect to $\mathbf{P}(2)$ and in which the expectation below is with respect to $\mathbf{P}(2)$:
+\begin{definition} Provided any complete separable metric space $\mathscr{S}$ and any two probability measures $\mathbf{P}(1)$ and $\mathbf{P}(2)$, the relative entropy of $\mathbf{P}(1)$ with respect to $\mathbf{P}(2)$ is equal to $\infty$ if $\mathbf{P}(1)$ is not absolutely continuous with respect to $\mathbf{P}(2)$, and if it is (so that $\mathbf{P}(1)\ll\mathbf{P}(2)$), it is the following in which $\mathbf{R}(1,2)$ is the Radon-Nikodym derivative of $\mathbf{P}(1)$ with respect to $\mathbf{P}(2)$ and in which the expectation below is with respect to $\mathbf{P}(2)$:

 \end{definition} We now collect a set of standard relative entropy estimates that are used crucially in this paper.
-These estimates are used in \cite{GJS15,GP16}, for example, and are rather standard, so we only provide brief proofs. \begin{lemma} \fsp Consider any complete separable metric space $\mathscr{S}$ with any two probability measures $\mathbf{P}^{1}$ and $\mathbf{P}^{2}$ and any event $\mathcal{E}\subseteq\mathscr{S}$.
-We first have the following entropy inequality, which implies that if $\mathsf{H}(\mathbf{P}^{1}|\mathbf{P}^{2})$ is uniformly bounded, then events of low probability with respect to $\mathbf{P}^{2}$ also have explicitly low probability with respect to $\mathbf{P}^{1}$:
+These estimates are used in \cite{GJS15,GP16}, for example, and are rather standard, so we only provide brief proofs. \begin{lemma} Consider any complete separable metric space $\mathscr{S}$ with any two probability measures $\mathbf{P}^{1}$ and $\mathbf{P}^{2}$ and any event $\mathcal{E}\subseteq\mathscr{S}$.
+We first have the following entropy inequality:

 Retain the context prior to \emph{\eqref{eq:re21}}.
 For another complete separable metric space $\mathscr{S}'$ and continuous map $\Pi:\mathscr{S}\to\mathscr{S}'$, if $\Pi_{\ast}$ denotes the pushforward on probability measures on $\mathscr{S}$, we have the following contraction principle: